JunYuHuang/gof-design-patterns/chain-of-responsibility/README.md

 # Chain Of Responsibility

-The Chain Of Responsibility pattern TODO
+The Chain Of Responsibility pattern allows passing requests thru an ordered line of request handlers.
+Each handler either processes a request (to break the chain) or passes it to the next handler but not both.

 ## Quick Start